 One more benefit of using www is that www subdomains are much more flexible when it comes to DNS.
 So, you can use Content Delivery Networks (CDNs) in a much easier way.

 Non-www domains are easy to remember and simpler to type and search for, which is great for getting direct traffic.
+This is the clearest, strongest benefit.

-Also, most people search for websites without typing the www, so eventually, the www domains might phase out, and non-www might be more prominent.
+Most people search for websites without typing the www, so eventually, the www domains might phase out, and non-www might be more prominent.
 Moreover, www is just a prefix that was used in the early years when the internet was first launched, and it is not exactly necessary.

 Also, if you don’t need to restrict your cookies, then you don’t even need to consider a www domain and can opt for a non-www one.